kisChang/embedded-nrf24l01/README.md

-# embedded-nrf24l01
+# embedded-nrf24l01-async

 ## Features

-* Designed for use with the [embedded-hal] crate
+* Designed for use with the [embedded-hal-async] crate
 * Safe and declarative register definitions
 * Chip operation modes lifted to the type-level
 * Lets you go straight into RX/TX with the default config